microsoft/PowerToys/README.md

 **General**
 - Find My Mouse utility added!
 Utilize the functionality to quickly locate the cursor on your displays!
 Learn more on our [Mouse Utility docs](https://aka.ms/PowerToysOverview_MouseUtilities).
 - Accessibility and minor UI improvements to the settings page.
-Thanks @niels9001!
+Thanks [@niels9001](https://github.com/niels9001!
 - Added deep links to the Settings menus for various utilities within their respective editors.
-Thanks @niels9001!
+Thanks [@niels9001](https://github.com/niels9001)!
 - Settings improvements to improve clarity for various options.
-Thanks @niels9001!
+Thanks [@niels9001](https://github.com/niels9001)!
 - Improved settings window to adjust size and position as needed when multi-monitor conditions change.
-Thanks @davidegiacometti!
+Thanks [@davidegiacometti](https://github.com/davidegiacometti)!

 **Awake**
 - Screen reader improvements for accessibility.

 **Color Picker**
 - Color Picker's HEX format was changed to remove the <kbd>#</kbd> character.
-Thanks @niels9001!
+Thanks [@niels9001](https://github.com/niels9001)!
 - Accessibility improvements for screen reader and UI to distinguish colors from the border when matching.
-Thanks @niels9001!
+Thanks [@niels9001](https://github.com/niels9001)!

 **FancyZones**
 - Fixed Color Picker and OOBE windows from being snapped by FancyZones.
-Thanks @davidegiacometti!
+Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
 - Fixed regression with layouts not being changed via shortcuts.
 - Fixed crashing issue with FancyZones editor.
 - Fixed zone layouts resetting after screen locking.